 We invite you to join our organization in support of our efforts…..

 What We Do

 Preserving land through conservation agreements and occasionally through outright purchase enables CELT to ensure that lands of special significance are protected and remain available for public use and enjoyment.
 Support for our land acquisition projects comes from local donations and private, state and federal grant programs.

-Through regular guided walks on our properties, and through our in-school and after-school programs, CELT is committed to providing high quality outdoor learning experiences.
-Volunteer naturalist and staff led programs foster a greater appreciation of the natural environment surrounding our homes.
-CELT is also committed to providing assistance and training for local teachers to create new classroom lesson plans through our small grants program and through the creation of an environmental resource center at the elementary school.
+CELT is committed to providing high quality outdoor learning experiences.
+We offer community programs on subjects as varied as local owls or mushrooming at our office, on our properties, and at a local assisted living facility.
+We also provide the schools with a number of in-class and outdoor activities, and field trips.
+Volunteer naturalist- and staff-led programs foster a greater appreciation of the natural environment surrounding our homes.
+In addition, CELT is committed to providing assistance and training for local teachers to create new classroom lesson plans through our small grants program.

 Working closely with the Town of Cape Elizabeth, CELT is proud to support the creation of a town-wide trail network linking neighborhoods to a central trail connecting Fort Williams to Crescent Beach.
 Land Trust and Town maintained trails provide excellent opportunities for hiking, biking, birding or simply a quiet retreat.
 Visitors to our properties are welcome to enjoy the non-motorized use of our marked trails.